isbm/berrymill/README.md

 # Berrymill

 Berry Mill is an appliance generator of root filesystems for embedded devices.
-It integrates Kiwi image builder to the Ubuntu/Debian distributions.
+It integrates Kiwi image builder to the Ubuntu/Debian distributions, allowing building images locally.